SQIAsignHD: SQIsignHD Adaptor Signature: Security Proof

 $\mathsf{Game_4}$.
-In this game, after receiving the challenge message $m^\ast$ from $\mathcal{A}$, as in the previous game during the $\mathcal{O}_{pS}$ execution, the game generates a signature $\mathsf{\Sigma}$ by running the $\mathsf{Sig}$ algorithm and converting the resulting signature into a valid pre-signature.
-Therefore, in this game as well, the same indistinguishability argument that held in the previous game holds.
-Thus, it follows that
+In this game, upon receiving the challenge message $m^\ast$ from $\mathcal{A}$, the game itself generates a signature $\mathsf{\Sigma}$ by running the $\mathsf{Sig}$ algorithm and converting the resulting signature into a valid pre-signature, as in the previous game during the $\mathcal{O}_{pS}$ execution.
+Consequently, the same indistinguishability argument as in the previous game also holds.
+Therefore, it follows that